 Barflies can confidently order this cocktail around the world from Manhattan to Mumbai without explanation and rarely without disappointment.
 If a bartender doesn’t know how to craft a solid Manhattan drink, then he or she isn’t much of a bartender.

-History of the Manhattan Cocktail
+History Of The Manhattan Cocktail

 The Manhattan has thrived for more than a century.
 After surviving prohibition in the 1920s, it was famously imbibed by Marilyn Monroe in Some Like it Hot in the 1950s.
 Popular as ever, perhaps more so, it’s currently a standby cocktail choice for hipsters and codgers alike.
 Who knows?
 They may even drink this cocktail at the same dark bars.